SS Tuscania (1921): Nea Hellas

 Upon arrival in Piraeus on 8 March 1939 the ship was renamed Nea Hellas (Νέα Έλλας, meaning "New Greece") and refitted for service between Piraeus and New York City beginning on 19 May 1939.
+Nea Hellas was fittited with 200 1st class cabins 400-tourists, and 500-3rd class passengers.
 Service between these two ports was interrupted for the duration of World War II for use as a troopship for Allied soldiers.
-The ship was renamed New York and placed on a New York to Bremen service in 1955.
-Due to her age, the ship was retired in 1959 and scrapped in 1961.
+The ship resumed duties in 1947 and continued her original route at Pireaus-New York, with occasional stops at Genoa, Lisbon, Naples, Malta and Halifax.
+In 1955 she stopped the Pireaus-New York route, replaced by the SS Olympia and was renamed New York and placed on a New York to Bremen service in 1955.
+Due to her age, the ship made her final voyage in 1959 and was retired shortly after and scrapped in 1961.
+Throughout her life she carried over 800.000 passengers, mainly Greek and European immigrants to Canada and the United States.